LeBron's home loyalty could push him to re-sign with Cavs

 In a recent Business Insider podcast, Gilbert referred to James as a "partner," an acknowledgment by the billionaire to what the superstar he once criticized means to his franchise.

 The appeal for James to stay home is different now than it was eight years ago when he bolted for Miami.
-He's more mature, and with three children and a burgeoning business empire, his priorities, responsibilities and goals are different.
+He's more mature, with three children and a burgeoning business empire.
+His priorities, responsibilities and goals are different.

 After the Warriors finished their Finals sweep of the Cavs, James revealed an injured right hand but an unchanged view of the next phase of his career.